 - Inspect the spark plugs and replace any that are worn or damaged.

-- If the code still will not clear, you may have a malfunctioning CPK sensor or camshaft position sensor.
+- If the code still does not clear, you may have a malfunctioning CPK sensor or camshaft position sensor.
 Test both sensors using a digital multimeter.
 Check the resistance and compare it to the specifications in your vehicle manual.
 An infinite reading indicates an open circuit, while a zero reading indicates a short.
 If you read either, replace the sensor.

 Common Mistakes To Avoid While Diagnosing The P0316 Code

-It’s very important to start your diagnosis by addressing other trouble codes that come up.
+It’s crucial to start your diagnosis by addressing other trouble codes that come up.
 Failure to do so could lead you to replace the entire ignition system unnecessarily.
 Taking the time to pinpoint the specific component causing the problem will save you a lot of money in the long run.

 Tips To Avoid P0316 In The Future

 One easily prevented cause of the P0316 trouble code is low or low-quality fuel.
-Avoid letting your gas tank run completely empty, and make sure you’re using the correct grade of fuel for your engine when you go to the pump.
+Avoid letting your gas tank run empty, and make sure you’re using the correct grade of fuel for your engine when you go to the pump.